wisnuc/appifi-system/wisnuc-215i/README.md

 # appifi-system for wisnuc-215i

 ### Goal
-`Create a new rootfs.tar.gz for wisnuc-215i from ubuntu 16.04 64bit rootfs.tar.gz`<p>
+  1. Create a new rootfs.tar.gz for wisnuc-215i from ubuntu 16.04 64bit rootfs.tar.gz

 ### Prerequisite
   + Windows 7 Ultimate 64bit